-Updated: Apr 5
+Updated: Jul 5

 How can we do this?
 Through structured programs designed for the needs of people like us.
 It is called functional fitness, exercise that caters to our needs, helping us keep the endurance, strength, and ease of motion to finish our favorite and not so favorite activities.
 Range of motion exercise gently helps us maintain ease of movement in all our joints, so vital to remaining pain free.
-Of course, this all takes strength, but the kind that can be increased through our endurance and range of motion exercises.
+Of course, this all takes strength, but the kind that can increase through our endurance and range of motion exercises.

 We all want to age in our own homes, so like one famous brand says, just do it.